TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 27/Acts 27.26.md

 ---

-But we must be cast upon a certain island.
+But we must run aground on a certain island."